Mediasoft-Cie-S-A/formeditor.ms/README.md

 The installation process will also ask if you would like to download an application.
 If selected, the application can be found at the following URL.

+## Adding Component

+JSON elements.json in the confi folder, is configuration file for the componets config.
+Each key in the JSON object represents a type of low code components.

+- `"type"`: The type of the element (e.g., "submit", "reset", "image", "dataset").
+- `"description"`: A human-readable description of the  element.
+- `"category"`: The category to which the  element belongs.
+- `"scriptName"`: The name of the JavaScript file that contains the functions for creating and editing the element.
+- `"createFunction"`: The name of the function that creates the  element.
+This function is expected to be defined in the JavaScript file specified by `"scriptName"`.
+- `"editFunction"`: The name of the function that edits the  element.
+This function is also expected to be defined in the JavaScript file specified by `"scriptName"`.

+This structure allows you to dynamically create and edit HTML elements based on the JSON data.
+By changing the JSON data, you can control which HTML elements are available, how they are created and edited, and so on.